MahmoudElkarargy/Face-Recognition/README.md

 # Face-Recognition
-We intend to perform face recognition.
 Face recognition means that for a given image you can tell the subject id.
 Our database of subject is very simple.
 It has 40 subjects.

 It's a university project for Pattern Recognition at Faculty of Engineering, Alexandria University.
 Computer and Communication Program.